jackelkanderson/niceToken/readme.md

 To run, just execute in a terminal session as such:
 `./niceToken.sh 123456` where 123456 is the MFA code given by your device.

-Not that you can append & to the command to run it in the background.
+Note that you can append & to the command to run it in the background.